-Cub Scouting is for boys in the kindergarten through fifth grades or 6 to 10 years of age.
+Cub Scouting is for youth in kindergarten through fifth grades.
 Since its beginning, the Cub Scout program has been a fun and educational experience concerned with values.
-Besides providing a positive place where boys can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
+Besides providing a positive place where youth can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.

 Orion District Troops